qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   of experience rather than policy inputs or task outcomes: first enter the verified boundary basin using DM, then continue optimization on the unchanged full mixture.
   Curriculum and from-scratch results will remain separate.

+## 2026-08-31 — DM curriculum produces a late-event policy, not a boundary policy

+- Exact DM curriculum training on variable-delay trials never reached the declared endpoint threshold.
+It preferred a distribution over several late observations, with held-out endpoint probability between 0.26 and 0.37 across checkpoints.
+- Full-mixture continuation preserved useful late-event memories but reduced final endpoint probability to 0.0078.
+DM reward remained above never and matched random, showing that the model learned adaptive information selection, but not the proposed selective boundary-encoding rule.
+- A recurrent situation model is therefore not the next rational implementation
+  step: it adds a representation-learning problem while the exact observable state already exhibits the mixed-objective failure.
+The report will separate the positive DM-only feasibility result from this negative full-task diagnosis.